terriberri82/Becoming-Her-Marvel-API-Project/README.md

 // Second GET request: Fetch detailed info using character ID GET /api/characters/:id

+Take the Quiz: Navigates to quiz.html where the user completes a quiz and a GET request determines their Marvel heroine match.

+Meet the Heroines: Navigates to heroines.html where GET requests pull heroine data and images from the Marvel API dynamically.

 Contributions are welcome!
 To contribute:
 **Fork this repository